 Strategies for Improvement:

 Average response time calculates the average duration it takes for a support team to reply to customer inquiries.
-This customer support metric provides a holistic view of the overall responsiveness of the support system.
+This customer support metric provides a holistic view of the overall responsiveness of the support system, highlighting customer support best practices that can enhance efficiency.

 While efficiency is crucial, maintaining a balance between speed and the quality of responses is key.
 Achieving a low average response time without compromising the accuracy and helpfulness of responses indicates a well-optimized customer support operation.